-Crude Oil – 46%: According to the US Energy Information Administration, approximately 46% of fuel price is based on the price of crude oil – oil pumped out of the ground and sent to refineries.
-How crude is priced is very complex, but the less dependent the US is on foreign sources of oil, the more stable and affordable consumer energy prices.
+Crude Oil : The cost of crude oil is the largest component of the retail price of gasoline, and the cost of crude oil as a share of the retail gasoline price varies over time and across regions of the country.
+How crude is priced is very complex, but the less dependent the United Statesis on foreign sources of oil, the more stable and affordable consumer energy prices.
 This is why policies that would encourage and expand energy development, transportation and infrastructure are so vital.

-Refining – 25%: You can’t put oil that comes out of the ground directly into your gas tank or home heating system.
+Refining Costs and Profit: You can’t put oil that comes out of the ground directly into your gas tank or home heating system.
 It needs to be converted – or refined – into fuel designed for that specific application.
 This process makes up around 25% of the price of fuel.
 However, due to strict government regulations construction of new refineries has been extremely difficult and in some cases, impossible.
-The last major refinery was built in the US in 1978 in Garyville, LA, though a handful of smaller ones have been built since.
 Refining capacity can help drive fuel prices down, so reducing burdensome regulations on maintaining and building new refineries is crucial to keep prices in check.

 Gas station prices or home heating fuel dealer’s pricing reflects the cost of the product in addition to the cost associated with operating a gas station.
 Operational costs can include maintaining the property, paying employees, taxes, insurance, federal and state licensing fees and so on.
 In order to provide the services necessary to keep stations in business, owners must pass on to their consumers an additional percent above the direct cost they pay to purchase their gas, goods and services.
 On average this additional cost to consumers is less than 5%.
 As a result the gas and home heating fuel dealer industries are among some of the least profitable industries around, and why the convenience side of the station is often so important for making the bottom line.